Heat pump vs boilers

 How heat pumps work

-Air to water heat pumps are the most popular type of heat pump in the UK.
-They use electricity to extract heat from the outside air, even at low temperatures, and transfer it to heat the water in your home.
-This process is about 4X more efficient than how traditional boilers heat a home.
+Air to water heat pumps are the most common type of heat pump in the UK.
+As their name suggests, they use electricity to extract heat from the outside air, making them four times more efficient than a boiler.

 How boilers work